Exploring Asheville’s Neighborhoods

 In the 1980s and 1990s, artists and craftspeople rediscovered the former industrial zone, drawn by inexpensive rents for large industrial and loft spaces, perfect for studios.
 Today the River Arts District is home to more than 160 art and craft studios, most of which are open to the public.
 There also are art and craft galleries and at least a dozen restaurants, coffee shops and bars.
 A number of creative businesses such as ad agencies and design studios also have relocated to the area.
 Residential apartments and condos also are in the district.

-RAD Lofts, a new seven-story, 200-unit apartment and retail complex with 300-450 vehicle parking deck is under development at the former Dave Steel site, at the corner of Clingman Avenue and Roberts Street.
-Financing for the project was obtained in 2016, and completion of the project is projected for 2018.
+RAD Lofts, a new seven-story, 200-unit apartment and retail complex with 300-450 vehicle parking deck is planned for the former Dave Steel site, at the corner of Clingman Avenue and Roberts Street.

 West Asheville (bounded roughly by the French Broad River on the east, I-40 on the south, the Enka area on the west, with Patton Avenue on the north, although parts also lay north of Patton) has been a part of the City of Asheville since 1917, but it continues to be seen by locals as a separate area.
 It has always been considered as Asheville’s cheap date, with homes costing a fraction of what they do in some other areas of the city, such as North Asheville.
 Residents tended to be older and blue collar.
 In the 1980s, young people discovered the cheaper house prices and rents in Asheville and migrated here, creating an increasing vibrant and diverse restaurant, retail and bar scene.
 By the early 21st century, parts of West Asheville became known as hipster neighborhoods.